Saareem/gis-e4030-abm/README.md

 # Example

-Easiest way to run model with different parameters is to use [web application](https://covid19-abm.azurewebsites.net/) (if it is working).
+If you only want to run the application, you can use [web application](https://covid19-abm.azurewebsites.net/) (if it is working).

-In the example below, we use the example data included in the package to simulate a day in the fictitious store given the parameters below.
+In the example below, we use locally the example data included in the package to simulate a day in the fictitious store given the parameters below.

 ```python
 from covid19_supermarket_abm.utils.load_example_data import load_example_store_graph, load_example_paths